AliceLR/megazeux/scripts/buildscripts/README.md

 # MegaZeux Build Scripts

 This set of scripts is meant to compile a (mostly) complete set of MegaZeux builds and updater files.
-It is only tested and known to work with MSYS2 but the scripts here should be fairly POSIX-friendly.
+They are only tested and known to work with MSYS2 but the scripts here should be fairly POSIX-friendly.

-FIXME idk about this
-These scripts should be run only after "1_PrepareReleaseEnvironment.bat" from the Windows scripts has been run.

 The following platforms can currently be built by this script: